-4.17 Enabling Third Party Authentication
+4.20 Enabling Third Party Authentication

-To enhance sign in options for your users, you can enable third party authentication between institutional authentication systems and your implementation of the edX platform.
-After you enable third party authentication, users can register and sign in to your Open edX site with their campus or institutional credentials.
+To enhance sign in options for your users, you can enable third party authentication, sometimes also called "third party auth", "single sign on", or "SSO", between organizational authentication systems and the sites you define for your implementation of the edX platform.
+After you enable third party authentication, users can register and sign in to your Open edX site with their campus or organizational credentials.

-4.17.1 Supported Identity Providers
+4.20.1 Supported Identity Providers

 In an exchange of authentication and authorization data, an identity provider securely asserts the identity and access rights of a set of users.
-Your implementation of the Open edX platform is the service provider that allows the users access on the basis of credentials sent by an identity provider.
+Your Open edX site is the service provider that allows the users access on the basis of credentials sent by an identity provider.

-For example, your Open edX installation hosts the courses of three different institutions.
-When you configure the open edX installation to be a service provider, and configure each of the three institutions to be identity providers, you permit learners who have valid user credentials at any of those institutions to access the Open edX site.
+For example, your Open edX site hosts the courses of three different organizations.
+When you configure the Open edX site to be a service provider, and configure each of the three organizations to be identity providers, you permit learners who have valid user credentials at any of those organizations to access the Open edX site.